- The importance of the vaccine

 5. Getting the flu vaccine leads to the provision of healthcare resources to take care of patients with COVID-19.

-Time period between receiving the seasonal flu vaccine and the Coronavirus vaccine:
+Seasonal flu vaccine and the Coronavirus vaccine:

 After getting vaccinated: